thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DellCommandUpdate-App-1.png?raw=true "Dell Command | Update app")

 ## Importing ADMX Templates
-To get the ADMX templates you will need to download Dell Command Update.
+To get the ADMX templates required from managing DCU, you will need to download Dell Command Update.
 You can always find the latest version here: https://www.dell.com/support/kbdoc/en-us/000177325/dell-command-update

 Once you have it downloaded, open it and click extract.
 Extract to a folder of your choice.